jaywalker76/calendar/implementation_diary.md

   - currently getting an error for week calculation,
 - Implement Tests for Increasing and Decreasing current month
 - Currently getting a week number mismatch.
 Will have to revisit this

+# ToDo:
+## monthRepresentation - this object contains the necessary cells to represent a given month, with full weeks, meaning that it should contain the days of the month, as well as the days of the previous and next month, necessary to represent a full week.

+(each of the following steps should have at least one test)
+### Feature Steps
+0. Month Object should have the correct number of weeks(week is an object containing day cells) - week objects can be empty boxes -> representation would be an array with empty objects (the correct number) (test for different number of weeks 4/5/6)
+1. Week object should contain cells containing the day and info if they belong to current or prev/next month. (test scenario can be for the complete month object) -> start with an easy month i.e day 1 starts on day 1 -> March is a good candidate (1st March is first day of week)
+Feb with 28 days starting on a Sunday -> good test candidate (da) next test -> days at the beginning of month, with days of next month at end (days at end) March next test -> days at end of month, with days of previous month at beginnning (days at start)Feb next test -> month with both cases -> April
+2. Implement graphic representation -> test first
+3. Change starting day of week